-Once a year for a short term period, I do my research in Junho Lee group at Seoul National University under STINT Sweden-Korea research collaboration grant.
+In Spring 2014 (3 months), Winter 2015 (2 weeks) and Summer 2016 (2 months), I had the priviledge to perform my research work in Junho Lee group at Seoul National University under STINT Sweden-Korea collaboration grant.

-2007-2010 Australian National University: Bachelor of Science, Major in Cell and Molecular Biology.
-Bachelor project in Carolyn Behm's group.
+Australian National University: Bachelor of Science, Major in Cell and Molecular Biology.

 RFX transcription factor (TF) family has a conserved DNA binding domain that recognises a sequence motif called the X-box.
 The group of Dr Juha Kere specialises in human population genetic studies of complex diseases including dyslexia.
 Dyslexia candidate genes have been associated with RFXs because they harbour X-box motifs.
-The group of Dr Peter Swoboda has a long standing experience in C. elegans’ RFX TF known as DAF-19 which is the central regulator of ciliogenesis.
-My doctoral project started with collaboration between Dr Kere and Dr Swoboda to explore in-depth the role of RFX TFs in development and disease using human cells and C. elegans as models.
+The group of Dr Peter Swoboda has a long standing experience in C. elegans’ RFX TF known as DAF-19 which is the major regulator of ciliogenesis (in particular, primary cilium as the sensing organelle).